Skip to main content

 Lower emphasis without changing layout.

-What actually changed the work.
+What actually changed the work

+1. Adoption is the design system.
 A token file nobody uses is a hobby project with extra steps.
 Most of the actual work was on the boring stuff.
 Short names.
 Defaults that matched the common case.
 Docs that answered the question in the first paragraph instead of the fifth.

+2. Naming is the API.
 The names outlive the values.
-A team can swap `--color-accent` to a different hex three times and the product stays coherent because everyone reached for the same vocabulary.
+A team can swap --color-accent to a different hex three times and the product stays coherent because everyone reached for the same vocabulary.
 Rename a token, though, and you will feel it in every diff for a week.

+3. Diagrams beat docs for intent.
 A two-minute drawing of the layers did more for onboarding than the whole usage page.
 People copy what they can hold in their head, and a paragraph of prose does not stay there.